Our self-image is all about how we see ourselves. It gives us a sense of our personality and helps gives us clarity and understanding about our life.

 Working with a therapist can also help you learn to re-evaluate situations and opinions, as you work to reframe and change negative thoughts.

 In addition to seeking therapy, there are other things you can do to help boost your self-image, including:

 - Taking a class to be more assertive.

-- Taking risks to develop your skills and improve performance.
+- Taking risks to develop your self-awareness skills and improve performance.